brainhack-ch/superres-mri/README.md

 ```
 Results are generated in `<Your/BIDS/dir>/derivatives/superres-mri/sub-01/nipype/sinapp_nlmdenoise`.

-## Want to contribute with the development of the SINAPPs?
+## Want to help with the development of the entire collection of SINAPPs?
 Please check the github issue https://github.com/brainhack-ch/superres-mri/issues/7 dedicated to the management, tracking, and discussions about the developement of the SINAPP collection for the MIALSRTK library.

 ## Running the notebooks: